vikky-10/Deep-javascript/GraphQL/Apollo.md

 🏷️Starting the Babel compiler manually after every code change would be inconvenient.
 By using babel-watch we can automate this task and in addition making sure that the Node.js web server process is restarted as well
 $ npm install babel-watch --save-dev

+🏷️Starting the Babel compiler manually after every code change would be inconvenient.
+By using babel-watch we can automate this task and in addition making sure that the Node.js web server process is restarted as well
+$ npm install babel-watch --save-dev

 🔴Later on, when we’ve implemented the server in file server.js this will enable us to start the server by using the following command:

 $ npm run dev